 This simple oven roasted Pork Shoulder Roast is a blog favorite for a juicy, tender, fall-apart pork shoulder that will melt in your mouth.
 It’s a tried-and-true recipe that we have been making for years!
-Perfect for Sunday supper, meal prep, or feeding a crowd!
+A great recipe for Sunday supper, meal prep, or feeding a lot of people!

 The Best Oven Roasted Pork Shoulder